 Take Your Students to Gulf Coast MakerCon

 Students can enjoy extended visits with Makers, hands on “Make & Take” activities and a full day of interactive fun and learning.
 The handouts, “MeetAMaker” , and “MakeUpYourMind”, are also available for teachers and students who would like to make a project of some of the educational opportunities Gulf Coast MakerCon provides.
-You can also download our complete Educators Guide to Gulf Coast MakerCon for more resources and information.
+You can find these handouts and more resources in our downloadable Educators Guide to Gulf Coast MakerCon .

 Showcase Student Work